RitikaKhurana30/myportfolio/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
 description: I am Data Analytics student who has worked with diverse range of subjects.
-I daily intake something new to help you see your data better in Tableau.
+I daily intake something new to help you see your data better.
 image_left: true
 images:
 - img/try1.jpg